Vennverse/autojobr-main/MARKETING_MATERIAL.md

 3. **Tell stories**: Share a user success story - someone who got hired through the platform
 4. **Engage authentically**: Respond to comments and foster discussion
 5. **Use polls**: "What's your biggest job search frustration?" builds engagement and feedback
-6. **Share the link**: Always direct to your platform with a clear CTA
+6. **Share the link**: Always direct to https://autojobr.com/ with a clear CTA
 7. **Post consistently**: 2-3 posts per week for maximum reach and visibility